 - 2.5.29.
-As a result of the existing shortage of parking for residents and visitors, provision of offstreet parking will be supported, subject to complying with other policies in this Plan. - 2.5.30.
-Development should support the needs of pedestrians and the use of electric cars, electrically assisted power cycles and scooters.
+The provision of off-street parking will be supported where it complies with the broader approach of the Plan in general, and preserves or enhances the character or appearance of the New Buckenham Conservation Area in particular. - 2.5.30.
+Development proposals should respond positively to the needs of pedestrians and the use of electric cars, electrically assisted power cycles and scooters.